JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Paradigms_for_a_New_Religion.md

 Even though people in the Urantia community are connected by the teachings of _The Urantia Book_, this community nevertheless constitutes a very diverse group of people.
 Any Urantian religious organization will face some of the same issues UU congregations face.
 Not everyone accepts all the teachings of _The Urantia Book_, so what will be the role of the book in any such religious organization?
 Will we welcome skeptics into our fellowship?

 I think the authors of the book were trying to give us guidance about any religious organization when they wrote, “_When a member of a social religious group has complied with the requirements of such a group, he should be encouraged to enjoy religious liberty in the full expression of his own personal interpretation of the truths of religious belief and the facts of religious experience.
 The security of a religious group depends on spiritual unity, not on theological uniformity.
 A religious group should be able to enjoy the liberty of freethinking without having to become ‘freethinkers.’
-There is great hope for any church that worships the living God, validates the brotherhood of man, and dares to remove all creedal pressure from its members._” ([UB 103:5.12](/en/The_Urantia_Book/103#p5_12))
+There is great hope for any church that worships the living God, validates the brotherhood of man, and dares to remove all creedal pressure from its members._” (<a id="a69_757"></a>[UB 103:5.12](/en/The_Urantia_Book/103#p5_12))

 While many UU’s do not “worship the living God,” they certainly do validate the “brotherhood of man” and do not place any “creedal pressure” on members.